- Hits: 87756

-It may have been through Father John Rice that two Callan men volunteered their services to teach with Edmund in the New Street school.
-Thomas Grosvenor and Patrick Finn had talked to Father Rice about their vocation and the priest advised them to join up with Edmund for a while, to do some teaching and to make a final decision after this experience.
+It may have been through his brother John that two Callan men volunteered their services to teach in the New Street school.
+Thomas Grosvenor and Patrick Finn had spoken to John and the priest advised them to join up with Edmund for a while, to do some teaching and to make a decision about their vocation after the experience.
 Now, Edmund had the makings of a religious community or brotherhood.
 The three lived together, prayed in common and taught in the school.
 This was the beginning of Edmund Rice's “Fratres Monachi” (Brother Monks) as they were called in the ﬁrst official documents issued by Rome in 1820.

-According to McLoughlin, The Price of Freedom, 2007: The ﬁrst generation of Brothers was well educated and had met the challenge of earning a living.
+According to McLoughlin, the ﬁrst generation of Brothers was well educated and had met the challenge of earning a living.
 They often brought property in the form of a dowry and several had brothers who were priests.:

 Austin Dunphy, Rice’s long-time deputy, was described as a most capable manager ‘having both discretion and ability’

-Patrick Ellis, who became novice-master, had been a Professor of Mathematics in the diocesan seminary
+Patrick Ellis, who became novice-master, had been a professor of mathematics in hte Diocesan seminary in Waterford.

-Francis Manifold was a major in the Wicklow yeomanry
+Francis Manifold had been a major in the Wicklow yeomanry

 Ignatius Barry was a certiﬁed chemist

 Laurence Watson and Thomas O’Brien (a man in his sixties) were both wine merchants

 Joseph Ryan had been extensively engaged in the leather trade